 Remember that you can only take out heat from the oven that you put in.
 If you are going to be cooking a lot of pizza for a large party, or baking lots of bread or a large roast, fire your oven longer.
 If you are making pizza for the family for a mid-week meal, you can fire your oven for a shorter time -- typically only until the dome goes white.

-Measuring temperature-you can use an infra red temperature gun,look at the wall
+Measuring temperature-you can use an infra red temperature gun-point at the oven floor where you will be cooking-300 degrees C required

-colour(white is ready-no soot),put your hand inside quickly-too hot to stay and its ready or throw some flour on the oven floor and watch how it behaves-browning rapidly is ready.
+Put your hand inside quickly-too hot to stay and its ready OR throw some flour on the oven floor and watch how it behaves-browning rapidly is ready.

 The main cooking styles are: